 The exercises above allowed the community to experiment with exchanging in a system with a CIC and regular currency.
-To have a currency in a real community, there is a minimum amount of worth of committed goods and services as well as needed endorsements.
+To have a currency in a real community, there is a minimum of 100,000 Sarafu in reserve requirement.
+Communities that are able to raise a reserve backing of 400,000 Shillings may be eligible for an Airdrop of an additional 200,000 Sarafu from Grassroots Economics and our backers.

 In the next exercise, we will take a look at the minimum requirements of the community and start to speculate whether they could have a CIC.

 You might want to write the following on the board.
-These are the requirements for a CIC that is recognized by Grassroots Economics.
+These are the requirements for a CIC that is recognized in the Grassroots Economics project.
+(It is possible for communities to create their own currencies, but they will not be tradeable with other communities through the Sarafu system.)

-How many vouchers to create?
+How many CICs to create?